The vineyard

 Respect for the land and biodiversity

 The Domgermain parcel has been managed organically for 5 years now, while the Blénod Les Toul vines are still treated in a “reasoned” way, because of their different management method (low vines and tight rows).
 Organic is more complicated to implement there, but the goal is definitely to make it happen.
-During winter, we practice eco-pasture in Domgermain, thanks to the introduction of our 6 sheep and a dozen geese provided by a neighbour.
-The combination of this “micro cattle” also contributes natural and totally free organic fertilization throughout the winter season.
+During the winter, we practice eco-pasture in Domgermain, thanks to the intervention of our 6 sheeps and a dozen geese provided by a neighbor.
+The combination of this “micro cattle” also contributes to natural and totally free organic fertilization throughout the winter season.